AnnshuPrajapati/eLIFE-an-AI-Enabled-Mental-Health-Chatbot-Project/README.md

-# eLIFE-an-AI-Enabled-Mental-Health-Chatbot-Project
+# -eLIFE-bot-The-AI-enabled-Chatbot-for-Mental-health
-Designed and developed the chatbot, an advanced mental health chatbot utilizing RASA Version 3.1 architecture integrating AI, ML, and NLP for personalized mental health support.Provides self-help techniques, mental health information, and access to certified psychiatrists, fostering a safe user environment.
-Aiming to promote mental well-being through accessible technology.
+We have designed eLIFE bot which is an innovative mental health chatbot that combine technology and customized features to provide individuals with personalized and efficient mental  health care.
+With unique capabilities such as gratitude logging, empathetic responses, sentiment  analysis, and a comprehensive database of qualified psychiatrists.